You could save up to 25% on transaction costs².

 Effective onboarding boosts productivity and employee retention.
 According to the QuickBooks Entrepreneurship in 2025 survey, 33% of businesses report that hiring skilled employees contributed to most business growth.
-The best hiring processes empower new hires with the tools they need to be productive, successful team members.
+The best onboarding processes empower new hires with the tools they need to be productive, successful team members.

 Ideally, you should have a standard process that you can personalize for each new hire.
 In this post, we'll break down employee onboarding best practices to help you make the most of every new hire.

-New hire onboarding doesn’t start on the first day—it begins the moment a candidate accepts your offer.
+New hire onboarding doesn't start on the first day—it begins the moment a candidate accepts your offer.
 While orientation covers the basics like paperwork and policies, onboarding is a longer-term process designed to integrate employees into your company culture, workflows, and team.
+Think of the administrative side as the foundation, not the finish line.

 Key employee onboarding essentials to prepare before day one: